 May in Rome is glorious.
 The city is bursting with color.
 The leaves are fully back on the trees and pots of bougainvillea line the Spanish Steps.
-May 1st (primo Maggio) is labor day and a major holiday that may close some businesses.
+May 1st (Primo Maggio) is labor day in Italy and a major holiday that may close some businesses.
 On the upside, almost everyone is out and about and the city plans a free concert at San Giovanni.
 May days are warm without being stifling.
 It is the perfect time to picnic in Circo Massimo.
 After you finish up, pop into Rome’s rose garden that will be open for a limited time during the month of May.

 Average temperature in Rome in May: 21 °C or 70 °F